-In context, this sermon was delivered early-on in Christ's earthly ministry.
+In context, this sermon was delivered early on in Christ's earthly ministry.
 Jesus had been identified as the Jewish Messiah by John the Baptist.
-He was the Lamb of God Who takes away the sin of the world and He was the prophesised King of the Jews.
-His teaching, in those early days, was only addressed to the lost sheep of the house of Israel – especially those who had repented of the nations’ past sin of apostasy, through John's 'baptism of repentance'.
+He was the Lamb of God Who takes away the sin of the world, and He was the prophesied King of the Jews.
+His teaching in those early days, was only addressed to the lost sheep of the house of Israel – especially those who had repented of the nation's past sin of apostasy, through John's 'baptism of repentance'.

-Jesus came to the lost sheep of the house of Israel, to establish His kingdom, which was promised to Abraham, Isaac and Israel.
-He came to fulfill the Law and the prophets, and to establish the New Covenant, promised by God, to the house of Judah and the house of Israel.
+Jesus came to the lost sheep of the house of Israel to establish His kingdom, which was promised to Abraham, Isaac, and Israel.
+He came to fulfil the Law and the prophets, and to establish the New Covenant, promised by God, to the house of Judah and the house of Israel.

-He came to replace the nations’ heart of cold stone, with one of soft flesh.
+He came to replace the nation's heart of cold stone, with one of soft flesh.
 He came to bring peace on earth and goodwill to all men – for He was that light for the Gentiles.
-He came to bring in everlasting righteousness – as prophesised by holy men of God.
-He came as Israel's Messiah and as a Light to lighten the Gentile nations – He came to pay the price for man's sin and to be crowned as Israel's King of kings.
+He came to bring in everlasting righteousness – as prophesied by holy men of God.
+He came as Israel's Messiah.
+He came to pay the price for man's sin and to be crowned as Israel's King of kings.

-Heavenly Father, thank You for the Sermon on the Mount, and the many things that can be learned from the truths contained within its message.
-Thank You that You are the Messiah of Israel, Who will one day be crowned as their King – and thank You that You came as my Saviour – to pay the price for my sin, and broke the power of sin and death within.
+Heavenly Father, thank You for the Sermon on the Mount and the many things that can be learned from the truths contained within its message.
+Thank You that Jesus is the Messiah of Israel Who will one day be crowned as their King.
+Thank You that He came as my Saviour to pay the price for my sin and break the power of sin and death.
 Thank You for the indwelling Holy Spirit of God, and that by Your grace my heart has been made new.
-May I live a life that honours Your name and walk in spirit and truth all the days of my life – for Jesus name sake, AMEN.
+May I live a life that honours Your name, and may I walk in spirit and truth all the days of my life.
+This I ask in Jesus' name, AMEN.